HaleOIC/TCP-IP-illustrated-volumn-1-protocols/notes/TCP/TCPSummary.md

 - SYN—Synchronize sequence numbers to initiate a connection;
 - FIN—The sender of the segment is finished sending data to its peer;

-The TCP Checksum field covers **the TCP header and data** and some fields in the IP header
+The TCP Checksum field covers **the TCP header and data** and some fields in the IP header.

+This is just a summary,and we'll make it more clear in the next parts.